 Governance Standards

-Governance and Editorial Standards for Critical Gambling Studies
+Governance and Editorial Standards for Critical Gambling Studies (CGS)

-Review of journal scope and documentation
+Review of Journal Scope and Documentation

-Election of editors
+Election of Editors

 Every three years an election will be held allowing EBMs to vote for a new editorial team.
 To have a significant impact on the field of academic gambling studies, the journal must remain on sustainable footing.
 Editorial teams standing for election must provide evidence of editorial experience and a combined record of published research on gambling over at least 15 years.
 This could include editorial teams where senior members with established publication records mentor one or more early careers in the field.
 Editorial teams must also demonstrate access to time and funds that will enable them to publish at least two issues per year over the period of their editorship.